Robert Wahl: A key blocked punt in the "Snow Bowl"

 In the 1950 season, Wahl played a key role in the famed Snow Bowl game against Ohio State on November 25, 1950.
 The Snow Bowl was played in Columbus in a blizzard, at 10 degrees above zero, on an icy field, and with wind gusting over 30 miles per hour.
 Michigan defeated the Buckeyes without gaining a single first down or completing a pass, and despite punting 24 times and gaining 27 yards of total offense.
 Both Michigan scores came off blocked punts, one resulting in a safety and the other in a touchdown.
 Wahl was responsible for the safety, blocking a punt by OSU's Heisman Trophy winner Vic Janowicz.
 The Michigan Daily reported the next day on Wahl's block: "In tallying the safety it was Michigan's captain Al Wahl, who crashed in Janowicz' well-exercised kicking leg.
 The ball bounced erratically to the right of the onrushing Maize and Blue lineman and was floundering less than a foot outside the end zone border when speedy Al Jackson caught up with it.
 Six inches closer and the Wolverines could have added six more points."

 Three straight championships and the NFL draft

 Wahl also played in the 1951 All-Star Game.

 Between 1948 and 1950, Wahl played for teams that won three consecutive Big Ten Conference football championships and had a record of 21-5-2.

-Wahl was eligible for the 1949 NFL draft, and was selected by the Chicago Bears in the 16th round, but opted to stay at Michigan for the 1949 and 1950 seasons and earn his degree.
+Wahl was eligible for the 1949 NFL draft, and was selected 159th overall by the Chicago Bears in the 16th round, but opted to stay at Michigan for the 1949 and 1950 seasons and earn his degree.
 He then served two more years with the Army upon graduation.
 A 1951 newspaper account reported on Wahl's return to the Army: "Al Wahl, captain of the 1950 University of Michigan football team, has been called for Army service early next month ...
 Wahl, who comes from Oak Park, Ill. is the second ex-Wolverine grid start to be called by the Army."